lamhq/tech-notes/typescript/1-handbook/6-classes.md

 ## Generic Classes

-The `static` members of a generic class can never refer to the class’s type parameters.
+The `static` members of a generic class can never refer to the class's type parameters.

 ```ts
 class Box<Type> {